google/prettytensor/docs/pretty_tensor_top_level.md

 ## UnboundVariable

-A UnboundVariable is a variable with a value that is supplied using bind.
+An UnboundVariable is a variable with a value that is supplied using bind.

 UnboundVariables are typically used so that input layers can be specified at a later time or for hyper parameters.
 Supplying a UnboundVariable as an input